Crypt0zauruS/Crypt0zauruS/README.md

 - 🌱 I ❤️ to learn Javascript, React JS, Next JS, Solidity, AI and 3D animations skills

+- I am currently enrolled in a Computer Science program at Cegep Gerald-Godin in Montreal 🇨🇦

 - 📫 How to reach me ?

      On twitter: